Choosing the best LED grow lights for your facility is essential to growing healthy plants and getting a maximum return from your investment.

-When researching about light spectrum and plant lighting efficacy you have probably come across PPF, PPFD, PPE, PAR and Lumens.
+When researching about light spectrum and plant lighting efficacy you have probably come across Lumens, PAR, PPF, PPFD, and PPE.

 Below is a list and explanation of the most common terms used:

 Plants and humans do not perceive light in the same way.
-The human eye perceives green light as brightest whereas plants utilize mostly blue and red light.
-Lumen is a unit of luminous flux that relates to the brightness of light visible to the human eye.
-Luminous flux is calculated by weighting (multiplying) the spectral distribution of quantity of visible light by values representing human eye sensitivity to particular wavelengths.
+The human eye perceives green light as the brightest, whereas plants primarily use blue and red light.
+A Lumen is a unit of luminous flux that relates to the brightness of light visible to the human eye.
+Luminous flux is calculated by weighting (multiplying) the spectral distribution of a quantity of visible light by values representing human eye sensitivity to particular wavelengths.
 For this reason, a light source having a high lumen value may not always be suitable for growing plants.
 Lumens are related to lux in that one lux is one lumen per square meter.

 (Photosynthetically Active Radiation) is a region of the light spectrum (400 to 700 nm) that plants utilize for the process of photosynthesis.
 PAR is not a measurement or metric but defines the range of light needed to support photosynthesis.